spiral/docs/core/components.md

 # Components and traits
 Spiral Component is the base implementation for most of Spirals' core classes, controllers, components and models.
-Implementing components are fairly simple and includes only 2 methods and one contant.
-WHAT DOES THIS MEANS?
-CONTANT?
+Implementing components are fairly simple and includes only 2 methods and one constant.
 ```php
 class Component
 {